National Hockey League on television: Canada

+Chris Cuthbert, 2007.
+Cuthbert is currently the lead play-by-play announcer of the NHL on Sportsnet.

-Broadcasting rights in Canada have historically included the CBC's Hockey Night in Canada (HNIC), a long-standing Canadian tradition dating to 1952, and even prior to that on radio since the 1920s.
+Broadcasting rights in Canada have historically included Hockey Night in Canada (HNIC), a Canadian tradition that made its debut on CBC Television in 1952, and prior to that starting on CBC Radio in the 1920s.
 The first NHL game to be broadcast on television occurred on October 11, 1952, a French-language CBC broadcast between the Montreal Canadiens and the Detroit Red Wings.
 CBC proceeded with its first English-language broadcast a month later on November 1, 1952, televising a game featuring the Toronto Maple Leafs and the Boston Bruins.
 Other previous Canadian broadcasters have included CTV, Global, TSN, Sportsnet; and French-language broadcasts on SRC, and RDS.

-The current national television and digital rightsholder is Rogers Communications, under a 12-year deal valued at C$5.2 billion which began in the 2014–15 season.
+Rogers Communications signed a 12-year deal valued at C$5.2 billion to become the national television and digital rightsholder starting in the 2014–15 season.
 National English-language coverage of the NHL is carried primarily by Rogers' Sportsnet group of specialty channels.
-Sportsnet holds national windows on Monday (Hometown Hockey from 2014 to 2022; Rogers/Prime Monday Night Hockey since 2022) and Wednesday nights (Scotiabank Wednesday Night Hockey); as of 2024, Monday Night Hockey is being sublicensed to Amazon Prime Video as a streaming-exclusive package.
-Hockey Night in Canada was maintained and expanded under the deal, airing games nationally on Saturday nights throughout the regular season across CBC, the Sportsnet networks, Rogers-owned television network Citytv, and FX Canada.
-While CBC maintains Rogers-produced NHL coverage during the regular season and playoffs through a time-brokerage agreement with the company, Rogers assumes editorial control and the ownership of any advertising revenue from the telecasts.
-Sportsnet's networks also air occasional games involving all-U.S. matchups.
+Sportsnet holds national windows on Monday (Hometown Hockey from 2014 to 2022; Monday Night Hockey from 2022 to 2024) and Wednesday nights (Scotiabank Wednesday Night Hockey from 2014 to 2026); for the 2024–25 and 2025–26 seasons, Monday Night Hockey was sublicensed to Amazon Prime Video as a streaming-exclusive package.
+Hockey Night in Canada was also maintained and expanded under the deal, airing games nationally on Saturday nights throughout the regular season across CBC, the Sportsnet networks, Rogers-owned television network Citytv, and FX Canada.
+While CBC maintained Rogers-produced NHL coverage during the regular season and playoffs through a time-brokerage agreement with the company, Rogers assumed editorial control and the ownership of any advertising revenue from the telecasts.
+Sportsnet's networks also aired occasional games involving all-American matchups.